zgcs95/zgcs95/README.md

 Hello, I am Henry.
-I am currently a second year computer science student.
+I am a graduate of Durham University Computer Science Department.

 <!---
 zgcs95/zgcs95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.